Create & Manage Fire/Safety Inspections

 • Secondary Inspector: Select a secondary inspector for the record, if applicable

-• Inspection Start / End: Select the Start At date for the inspection.
+• Inspection Start and End: Select the Start At date for the inspection.
 Then, enter the time needed for the inspection.
-Do this if the Calendar is not used for scheduling.
+Do this if the calendar is not used for scheduling.
 The system defaults to 1 hour from the start time.
 This can also be the time that was set during implementation.
 The end date and time are very important for final inspections.
 This is because that date is tracked in all reports.
 It is also tracked in some placards.

 • Requestor Email: If applicable, enter the email address for the requestor of the inspection